Camilla Power: Career

+From 1997 to 1998, she played teenager Adele Bannerman in The Grand, a series set at the "Grand hotel", Manchester in the 1920s.
 Power made her stage debut in a theatrical adaptation of The Prime of Miss Jean Brodie at the National Theatre in 1998.
-She had roles in the television drama series Murder in Mind and The Brief.
+She had roles in the television drama series Murder in Mind (2002), and in the 2003 film Hornblower: Duty.

-In 2006, she appeared in the BBC One school-based drama series Waterloo Road as English teacher Lorna Dickey and returned for the second series in 2007, until her character committed suicide after being diagnosed with multiple sclerosis.
-In early 2008 she starred in the Torchwood episode "From Out of the Rain" as Pearl, a circus star who escapes from an old cinema film and seeks revenge on those who put her out of business.
-Power was seen in the British action movie The Tournament as the ruthless assistant to Liam Cunningham's Tournament Master.
+In 2006, she appeared in the BBC One school-based drama series Waterloo Road as English teacher Lorna Dickey, and returned for the second series in 2007, until her character committed suicide after being diagnosed with multiple sclerosis.
+In early 2008 she starred in the Torchwood, episode "From Out of the Rain" as Pearl, a circus star who escapes from an old cinema film and seeks revenge on those who put her out of business.
+Power was seen in the British action movie The Tournament, as the ruthless assistant to Liam Cunningham's Tournament Master.
 In 2012, she appeared in two episodes of ITV drama Whitechapel.

+In 2013, she appeared in two episodes of Lewis, as Tara Faulkner, and in two episodes of Father Brown.
 In 2016, she appeared in "Shut Up and Dance", an episode of the anthology series Black Mirror.
+In 2022, she appeared as Agatha Jack in Trigger Point.